aashish-26/AWS-Terraform-Project-ECS-Fargate-Platform/README.md

 > Some directories began as placeholders and were filled in as the AWS and Azure implementations were added.

 ### Pre-Deployment Requirements (Azure)
-- Azure subscription with permissions to create RG, App Service Plan, and Web App.
+- Azure subscription with permissions to create Resource Groups, Container Apps, Container App Environments, Log Analytics Workspaces, and Container Registries.
+- **No VM quota required**: Container Apps is serverless and doesn't require App Service Plan quotas, making it ideal for subscriptions with quota limitations.
 - Service principal credentials stored as `AZURE_CREDENTIALS` GitHub secret (used by Azure login action).
 - Terraform >= 1.5 (see `.terraform-version`).
 - GitHub Actions enabled for the repository.

+> **Note**: Container Apps uses a consumption-based pricing model with a generous free tier (180,000 vCPU seconds, 360,000 GiB seconds, and 2 million requests per month), making it cost-effective for development and small workloads.

 ### How to Deploy Azure (dev) via GitHub Actions
 1. Push a feature branch and open a PR into `dev` or `main`.